Updated: 6 days ago

 Spikenard acts as a mild adaptogen with a particular affinity for the mucosa of the respiratory tract.
 It works best when given long-term, especially where there are signs of fatigue, chronic inflammation, and overall deficiency.
 I’ve used it as a tincture, elixir, infused honey, and decoction, and all preparations work well.
 The key is consistency over time.

 Steams are an effective remedy to help clear the lungs of congestion as well as moisten dry tissue.
 Their warming energy gently penetrates the mucosa of the body.
 I prefer to steam with whole plants over essential oils.
 It allows me to use what I have growing in my bioregion or garden, and they are generally safer for the body due to the oils being less concentrated.
 Additionally, you can make them with fresh or dried plant material.

 To create a steam pot: pour water into a medium-sized pot and bring to a boil, reduce heat to a low simmer.
 Sprinkle in handfuls of herbs into the water and stir until they are completely submerged.
 Cover the pot and turn off the heat.
 Allow the plants to steep for about 15 minutes in the water.
 Put a towel or thick blanket over your head, and close your eyes, putting your face over the steaming pot.
-Take long, slow breathes of the steam.
+Take long and slow breathes of the steam.
 Take breaks as needed.
 Repeat 3-5 times.

 The steam pot can be left on the counter or on the stove to continue steaming your house.
 It leaves a pleasant aroma and keeps killing microbes.